MuhammadAbdullahGhazi/Runway_Signal_Control_Using_RYLR_998/README.md

-# LoRa Project: Arduino & ESP8266 Control Relays (2022)
+# LoRa Project: Runway signal control using RYLR998

 ## Overview
 This project demonstrates how to use LoRa technology to control relays remotely with Arduino and ESP8266.
 It leverages LoRa communication modules to enable long-distance relay control, making it ideal for home automation, IoT, and other wireless control applications.